prominenceai/deepstream-services-library/docs/api-sink.md

 DslReturnType dsl_sink_overlay_dimensions_set(const wchar_t* name,
     uint width, uint height);
 ```
-This service updates the dimensions of a named Overlay Sink.
-This service will fail if the Overlay Sink is currently `in-use`.
+This service updates the dimensions of a named Render Sink; Overlay or Window.
+This service will fail if the  Sink is currently linked.

 **Parameters**
 * `name` - [in] unique name of the Overlay Sink to update.
-* `width` - [in] new width setting for the Overlay Sink.
+* `width` - [in] new width setting for the Render Sink in pixels.
-* `height` - [in] new height setting to use on XWindow creation in pixels.
+* `height` - [in] new height setting for the Render Sink in pixels.

 **Returns**
 * `DSL_RESULT_SUCCESS` on successful update.
 One of the [Return Values](#return-values) defined above on failure.